 The park offers a total of 16 Class AAA, 14 Class AA and 44 Class B campsites.
 Showers and restrooms are available at either location.
 The Dardanelle side only offers class B sites.
 Prices range from $17-27.

 There are 2 pavilions and picnic facilities available at Lake Dardanelle.
 Pavilion rentals are $60.
-You can rent kayaks and bicycles too.
+You can rent kayaks and Folding electric bikes too.

 The visitor’s center is very nice with state-of-the-art exhibits and a giant fish tank.
 If you plan to camp or be in the area, you should definitely check it out.